JuliaMoc/World-Economics-Classification-Project/README.md

 ## 📢 Future Directions

-🔹Incorporating historical GDP trends for a time-series analysis.
+- Incorporating historical GDP trends for a time-series analysis.

-🔹Automating data processing using Python (Pandas & SQLAlchemy).
+- Automating data processing using Python (Pandas & SQLAlchemy).

-🔹Expanding the dataset to include additional economic indicators (e.g., inflation, unemployment rates).
+- Expanding the dataset to include additional economic indicators (e.g., inflation, unemployment rates).

-🔹Enhance interactivity in Tableau by adding more filters.
+- Enhance interactivity in Tableau by adding more filters.

 ## 📖 License